 An individual or a business trying to tamper with official documents or not paying taxes may even face criminal charges.
 In addition to paying hefty fines, they could end up in jail.
 Therefore, it is important to consult a professional who can assist with this.

-Consult a reputable Pennsylvania tax lawyer for assistance in filing taxes and returns.
+Consult a reputable Philadelphia tax lawyer for assistance in filing taxes and returns.
 Our legal tax professionals understand the law in and out.
 We will ensure that the paperwork is complete and you remain compliant with state tax laws.